printfalling/reptile-server/README.md

 > These approach will apply in a asynchronous way, it will check whether the book in the checking all the book in the checking the book in the list whether list is is avaliable every one hour.If it is avaliable is will sent an e-mail to the gven e-mail and delete the book in the checking list.

+3. Updeting approach

+> The server will be designed to update and clean all the infomations for a period of times(for example : a month)

+### reptile\_sarcher.py

+This file is serve as the reptile that collect information from the opac.lib.ustc.edu.com.

+1. Get index page

+> This methon is a test methon that tell you whether the reptile can work.
+If it don't work there maybe some ploblem in you packages or you computer can't connect to the aim address

+2. Search Book name

+> This methon is designed to search the name of hte book on the opac.lib.ustc.edu.com.